ncatlab/nlab-content/pages/9758.md

 ## Idea

-WHat are called _Fierz identities_ are certain relations between multilinear expressions of [[spinors]].
+What are called _Fierz identities_ are certain relations between multilinear expressions of [[spinors]].
 More precisely, the Fierz identities encode the docpositions of spinorial expressions into [[irreducible representations]] of the [[super Poincare Lie algebra]].

 ## References